oahray/kwik-help/README.md

 To run this application locally, create a `.env` file at the root of the project.
 A sample file named `.sample.env` which includes the necessary configuration environment variables has been created as a guide.

 ### Seeding the database
 Use the command `npm run seed`.
-This would create seed data in your database based on the seed file at `/seeds/users.json`
+This would create seed data in your database based on the seed file at `/seeds/users.json`.

+### Running tests
+Unit and integration tests have been included.
+To run them, run the command `npm test`.

+### Linting
+Eslint is the lint of choice for this Typescript project.
+To check for code-style violations, run the command `npm run lint`.

 ### Running the application
 Run `npm start`.